S0XZ/Coins-MoneyTracker/README.md

 ![Screenshots3](https://raw.githubusercontent.com/S0XZ/Coins-MoneyTracker/main/MoneyTracker/Preview%20Content/Github%20Screenshots/O3.png)

-I don't know how to upload images yet...
+I don't know how to customize images yet...

 # Q&A
 - What is this app use for?